nsisodiya/mongodb-admin-dashboard/README.md

-# mongodb-admin-dashboard
+# Mongodb Admin Dashboard

-Daam easy way
+Open Source MongoDB Dashboard.
+Most easy way to update data for static site builder like Gatsby.

+Think this as Dashboard for headless CMS.